cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper-1.md

 ---
  Ado Kukic has been  a professional developer since the age of 15.
 He is a developer Evangelist Lead at Auth0 working remotely out of Las Vegas, Nevada.

+Aaron and Ado talk about Ado's introduction to Angular and his work at Auth0.

 **Host: Aaron Frost**

 **Joined By Special Guest:** Ado Kukic

 ## **My Angular Story is produced by DevChat.TV in partnership with Hero Devs**

 ## **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__**

 > **"The MaxCoders Guide to Finding Your Dream Developer Job" by Charles Max Wood will be out on November 20th on Amazon.
 Get your copy on that date only for $1.**

 ## **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__**

 ### **Sponsors**